DL-WG/LatentAssimilation/README.md

 Each folder contains a Command.txt file in which there are the ordered instructions.

 DataSet
+You can find the DataSet folder at the link .
-The data created with Fluidity are serialized and stored in the file 'data' at the path DataSet/Structured/.
+The data created with Fluidity are serialized and stored in the file 'data' at the paths DataSet/Structured/ and DataSet/Structured/ for the Structured and RGB datasets respectively..
 At the same path are stored also the normalized data in the file 'scaled' and the train and test dataset.

 Autoencoder